rishabh-malik/rishabh-malik/README.md

 # 👋

-Hi, I'm Marc Duiker and I ❤ Serverless, DevCommunity, and Creative Coding! 😊
+Hi, I'm Rishabh Malik and I ❤ Coding, going to Hackathons, and working on Innovative ideas! 😊

 ## 🧔 - About